-Kim A. O'Connell, principal of Green Quill Communications, is an award-winning journalist who has published widely in newspapers and magazines.
-Kim writes frequently about the natural and built environments, including historic preservation, conservation, architecture, and sustainable design.She also writes about parenting and social anxiety.
+Kim A. O'Connell is an award-winning journalist and essayist who has published widely in newspapers and magazines.
+Kim writes frequently about history, architecture, and sustainable design.She also writes about parenting, families, and other topics that interest her.

 Kim has a master of arts in historic preservation from Goucher College and a bachelor of arts in English literature from the University of Maryland.